Battle of Dover (1652): Aftermath

 Both fleets were damaged, but as darkness fell the Dutch fleet withdrew in a defensive line to protect the convoy, and the English captured two Dutch stragglers: Sint Laurens, which was taken back by them but not used, and Sint Maria, which was abandoned in a sinking condition and later made its way to the Netherlands.
 Tromp then offered his excuses to Blake and asked for the return of the prize, but this was refused by Blake.

-War was declared by the Commonwealth on 10 July 1652.
+War was declared by the Commonwealth of England on 8 July 1652.